Three years after visiting Shanghai, what has stuck with me? (Part 1)

 When students are applying many rules of indices:

-If you would like to share any of the points or images from this blog with other teachers (e.g. in a staff meeting), feel free to use this Power Point to help you:‘Less Complicated Than It Looks’
+If you would like to use or share any of the images from this blog, feel free to use this Power Point to help you:‘Less Complicated Than It Looks’

 If you found this post interesting, then I would also recommend the following: